ovspianist/quartz/content/Becoming the 3 P1 Strategy.md

 ---
-title: "Becoming the 3% – Part 1 – Strategy"
+title: Becoming the 3 P1 Strategy
 tags:
-- "trading"
+-
 ---

 ## **The game of probability**